epicoderr/software-development-project/README.md

-# Software development, practical work
+# Software Development Project: Solitaire

 **Project Description:** *The user will be able to play the card game Solitaire.
 To run it, you will need at least python version 3.9*